DeadlySystem/higan/README.md

 ![higan logo](higan/higan/resource/logo.png)

+This is a custom build enabling immediate writing to SRAM files when auto-save memory is enabled.

 higan is a multi-system emulator, originally developed by [byuu](https://byuu.org/about), with an uncompromising focus on accuracy and code readability.